CLM implementation doesn't have tobe a multi-year project.

 Selecting the Right CLM Platform

-Choosing a CLM platform is a multi-year decision.
-Evaluate vendors across these critical dimensions.
+Choosing a CLM platform is a long-term commitment.
+Evaluate vendors across these four critical dimensions before signing.

 Authoring & Templates